 Being the offspring of the God of the Sun, Helios, Phaeton’s mother informed her interrogating son that indeed, he wasn’t merely mortal, rather his self-loving self was actually a demi-god, since half of his haughtily handsome DNA came from the loins of an immortal deity.
 Upon receiving confirmation of what he had always suspected that yes, he simply WAS better than everyone else, Phaeton demanded to meet his deified Daddy.

-Although Phaeton couldn’t make out any details due to constantly squinting, from what he could decipher his Dad was one seriously big guy of a god upon approaching the throne of Helios in his Palace of the Sun.
+Although Phaeton couldn’t make out any details due to constantly squinting, from what he could decipher his Dad was one seriously big guy of a solar god upon approaching the throne of Helios in his Palace of the Sun.
 The youth also sensed how totally stoked Sun Daddy was with his offspring – that being his beyond good looking, so much better than everyone else self.

 Helios was so stoked, in fiery fact, that the God of the Sun swaggered forth from his throne and began to offer his son anything his heart desire-……

 Helios couldn’t believe what he was hearing.
 And just as the mighty god started to voice his bewilderment, Phaeton trampled over his father’s reaction of confused shock reiterating, “I want to ride your chariot of the Sun and I want to do it now.”

 “Did I stutter?”
-Phaeton said impetuously, cutting off the divine sales pitch.
+Phaeton interrupted, cutting off the divine sales pitch.
 “You asked, I answered.
-The pre-dawn isn’t getting any younger, Dad, let’s roll.”
+The pre-dawn isn’t getting any younger Dad, let’s roll.”

 Helios’ son was unfortunately very right.
-The solar deity’s live in “friend”, the goddess of the Dawn, Aurora, had already risen and drawn the curtains back from her side chamber, signaling that day had broken and the Sun must now rise.
+The solar deity’s live-in “friend”, the goddess of the Dawn, Aurora, had already risen and drawn the curtains back from her side chamber, signaling that day had broken and the Sun must now rise.

 He was lucky to have gripped the reins, even though there were only three fingers left on his right hand and most of his left elbow simply no longer existed.
-The only active thing the terror struck boy could do was shriek in paralyzed horror as the solar steeds of fire bucked forward in full gallop, straight down towards the Earth’s surface.
+The only active thing the terror-struck boy could do was shriek in paralyzed horror as the solar steeds of Sun fire bucked forward in full gallop, straight down directly towards the Earth’s surface.

-The cries to Heaven were so great that Zeus, all powerful ruler of the Gods was rendered frozen to total stillness.
+The cries to Heaven were so numerously great that Zeus, all powerful ruler of the Gods was rendered to total stillness.
 The divine King then flew to Earth in great haste as to determine the cause of this holocaust that had descended upon the world of Men.

 Phaeton, however, didn’t fare nearly as well.